 This is tax-free.
 However, if Derek has a marginal tax rate of 25%, he will end up with $239.78 only because the tax rate of 25% applies to each compounding period.

-Leave the inflation rate at 0 for quick, generalized results.
+For our Interest Calculator, leave the inflation rate at 0 for quick, generalized results.
 But for real and accurate numbers, it is possible to input figures in order to account for inflation.